Energy-minimizing Mappings of Complex Projective Spaces: Stable Harmonic and Pluriharmonic Mappings

-A pluriharmonic map $F$ from a K\"ahler manifold $(X,h)$ with complex structure $J$ to a Riemannian manifold $(M,g)$ is a harmonic mapping with the property that $\alpha_{F}(JV,JW) = - \alpha_{F}(V,W)$.
-Holomorphic and antiholomorphic mappings between K\"ahler manifolds are pluriharmonic, but a pluriharmonic mapping between K\"ahler manifolds may not be either holomorphic or antiholomorphic -- for example, all harmonic mappings of orientable surfaces are pluriharmonic.
-The condition of being pluriharmonic is related to the condition of holomorphicity by the following:
+A pluriharmonic map from a K\"ahler manifold to a Riemannian manifold is a map $F$ whose second fundamental form $\alpha_{F}$ satisfies the identity $\alpha_{F}(JV,JW) = - \alpha_{F}(V,W)$.
+Pluriharmonic maps are harmonic.
+Holomorphic and antiholomorphic maps between K\"ahler manifolds are pluriharmonic---more generally, pluriharmonicity and holomorphicity are related as follows:

 \begin{lemma} For a smoooth map $F:(X,h)\rightarrow(M,g)$ from a K\"ahler manifold to a Riemannian manifold, the following are equivalent: